Reaxt/IRA/README.md

 A discord bot made for the art heaven server
 ## Making simple commands easily

-~~### Updating index.js and command layout~~

-~~First, make sure to have your command added in the index.js in the folder you wish to have the command, (See shitpost index.js for a good example)~~
-This process is now automated.
-Note that the filenames of commands must be in all lowercase due to input parsing.

-Second, make the new command file as whatever you refered to it in index.js, and use this layout
+Make a new command file and use this layout
 ```
 const Discord = require("discord.js")
 var utils = require("../utils/index.js")